Some links in this post may be affiliate links

 If you would like to add Bear's Paw Succulent to your collection, you may obtain these plants from Etsy (Link to Etsy) or from Amazon (Link to Amazon).

-Cotyledon tomentosa performs best in bright light with at least 4-6 hours of direct sunlight, average warmth of 15-260C, moderate humidity of 50-55% and loose, fast draining soil that is low in organic matter coupled with monthly feeding during the growing season.
+To care for Cotyledon tomentosa indoors, give it bright light with at least 4-6 hours of direct sunlight, warmth of 15-260C, humidity of 50-55% and loose, fast draining soil that is low in organic matter coupled with monthly feeding during the growing season.

 Bear's Paw Succulent repotting is only needed when it becomes pot-bound or when the potting medium is completely broken down.
 Pruning is necessary to keep the plant neat and to minimize pest and disease infestations.
 Keep reading for more on these growing conditions and how to provide them.